-If the government cut income tax, then this will increase the disposable income of consumers leading to higher levels of consumer spending.
-This should also increase aggregate demand and could lead to higher economic growth.
+If the government cut income tax, then this will increase the disposable income of consumers and enable them to increase spending.
+Higher consumption will increase aggregate demand and this should lead to higher economic growth.

 A potential problem of expansionary fiscal policy is that it will lead to an increase in the size of a government’s budget deficit.
-This is a potential problem of expansionary fiscal policy.
-Higher borrowing could:

 The impact of expansionary fiscal policy will depend on many factors:

 - A key issue of expansionary fiscal policy is the state of the economy.
 If expansionary fiscal policy is pursued when the economy is close to full capacity (e.g. AD3 to AD4), then the increased government borrowing is likely to cause crowding out and/or contribute to higher inflation – but little increase in real GDP.